The Role of Protectionism and Fragmentation in Macroeconomics

 At a time of rising geopolitical tensions, increasing barriers to trade, and heightened fragility in global supply chains, the conference aims to bring together scholars, researchers, and policymakers to discuss the macroeconomic implications of these trends.

-The conference will take place in Paris on October 23, 2026.
-The conference will cover a variety of themes related to International
+The conference will take place in Paris on October 23, 2026, covering a variety of themes related to International Macroeconomics with topics of interest including:

 • The role of tariffs and trade barriers in macroeconomics